drajabr/My-Sunshine-setup/README.md

 > [!TIP]
 > If you want support or have issues you're welcome to open discussion or create an issue in Apollo's repo, but again, don't mix between both.

+> [!CAUTION]
+> I'm not a programmer, most of the actual script was written with help from copilot and deepseek.